terrykingdev/Draw2DGizmoIn3D/readme.md

 However...
 There were some strange issues which I hope someone can shed some light on.
 Firstly the aspect ratio isn't square, it seems to follow the 4:3 ratio which resulted in the circle coming out as an ellipse.
 So it actually draws an ellipse now and stretches it horizontally.

-The second weirder issue is to bet the lines matching accurately I had to use some fudge values which I matched by trial and error.
+The second weirder issue is to get the lines matching accurately I had to use some fudge values which I matched by trial and error.
 These are the xFudge (4.52) and yFudge (4.77).
 If changed most of the viewport settings and it didn't seem to have any effect so I can't see where the values are coming from.

 Another issue which would be a nice to fix rather than essential is when a point is behind the camera is reverses and gets drawn going into the screen.
 So fixes welcome :)